Stellar Daisy: Search

 Two Filipino crew members were rescued from a liferaft on April 1 by the cargo ship Elpida.
 The crew members reported that they had seen their ship sink.
 The other 22 crew members, 14 Filipinos and 8 South Koreans, remain missing.

 A search for survivors and wreckage was made by Uruguayan, Argentine and Brazilian ships, supported by Brazilian and US aircraft, in a search area of 70 by 100 nmi, 3700 km off the coast of Uruguay.
 On April 21, the Uruguayan Navy ship General Artigas returned to port after a 17-day search during which floating debris from the wreckage was found.
 The search continued with six merchant ships.

 In August 2018, the South Korean government approved funding for searching and retrieving Stellar Daisys voyage data recorder.
-Exploration company Ocean Infinity's chartered vessel Seabed Constructor departed Cape Town to search for the ship.
-Ocean Infinity deployed a fleet of autonomous underwater vehicles to simultaneously search the seabed for Stellar Daisy.
+Exploration company Ocean Infinity's chartered vessel Seabed Constructor departed Cape Town to search for the ship on 8 February 2019, deploying a fleet of autonomous underwater vehicles to simultaneously search the seabed for Stellar Daisy.
 On 17 February 2019 the company announced that it believed it had found the ship's wreck, and soon afterwards retrieved the voyage data recorder.